PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 80 "Everyone focuses on the wrong thing." %}}

-Many of the businesses focused on the wrong metric, they looked at optimising the page load time.
+Many of the businesses focused on the wrong metric, they looked at optimizing the page load time.
 Instead you need to focus on....
 {{% /slide %}}